chase-moskal/founder-be-damned/readme.md

 *Victory or death!* Feels good to say, doesn't it?

 Feels different when you're losing balance at the chasm's edge.
 This won't make you happy.
 It's not fun.
-If you have neurotic tendencies, or you're a ruminator, if you get sad sometimes, or people depend on you — then get the hell out!
-Bail.
+If you have neurotic tendencies, or you're a ruminator, if you get sad sometimes, or people depend on you — *then get the hell out!* Bail!
 Live a normal happy life.
 Go home to your girlfriend, watch netflix, and get ready for work tomorrow like a good boy. *Close this now!*

 Still here?
 You can't be deterred?
 You really are an arrogant fucker.